ClusterHQ/flocker/docs/using/administering/debugging.rst

 Ubuntu Bug Reporting
 ^^^^^^^^^^^^^^^^^^^^

-When reporting issues with Flocker on Ubuntu always include copies of all the log files.
+When reporting issues with Flocker on Ubuntu please include copies of all the log files.

 The relevant logs can be exported by running the following script: